Carrot Cake Mix Cookies

 Instructions

-• Mix in the pineapple, grated carrot and white chocolate chips.
+• Fold in the grated carrots, well-drained crushed pineapple, and white chocolate chips until evenly distributed.

-• Cool on the cookie sheets for 2 minutes before transferring to the cooling racks to cool completely.
+• Let the cookies cool on the baking sheets for 2 minutes before transferring them to a wire rack to cool completely.

 Christina’s Notes